ethereum/ethereum-org-website/src/content/developers/tutorials/a-guide-to-metamask/index.md

     <img src="./connecting_img1.png" alt="Connecting Image 1" />
 </p>

 Sometimes requests may or may not have params.
-A good place to check out all the request methods and details on each is the [https://metamask.github.io/api-playground/api-documentation/](API Playground).
+A good place to check out all the request methods and details on each is the (API Playground)[https://metamask.github.io/api-playground/api-documentation/].